Jan 31, 2021 - Education

 Diana’s story, a case study of an unexpected DNA Discovery:

-As a person who is proactive about her health, Diana spoke with her physician about direct-to-consumer DNA testing.
+As a proactive person about her health, Diana spoke with her physician about direct-to-consumer DNA testing.
 He said using 23andMe was a nice way for her to explore genetics.
 Both were shocked when a match in her DNA Relatives results listed matches that revealed she had a different biological father.

-In genealogy, this kind of discovery is known as an NPE (a “not parent expected” discovery).
-While in genealogy circles this kind of thing is well known enough to warrant an acronym, neither Diana nor her doctor were sure what to do once the discovery was made.
+This discovery is known as an NPE (a “not parent expected” discovery) in genealogy.
+While this kind of thing is well known enough to warrant an acronym, neither Diana nor her doctor were sure what to do once the discovery was made.

 Into whose domain does this concern fall?

-For Diana, this discovery had a huge impact.
-She described how it changed not just her sense of identity, but it also changed certain relationships in her life.
-But are those impacts relevant for her doctor?
+This discovery had a huge impact on Diana.
+She described how it changed not just her sense of identity but also certain relationships in her life.
+But are those impacts relevant to her doctor?

 The short answer is yes.
-The medical field has branched into specialties to address the specific needs of patients whether their issue involves the workings of the heart or of the mind.
-If a patient is distressed by a family discovery, then they may need support from someone in the mental health space.
+The medical field has branched into specialties to address the specific needs of patients, whether their issues involve the workings of the heart or of the mind.
+If a patient is distressed by a family discovery, they may need support from someone in the mental health space.

 If a patient comes to them after making a significant discovery from one of these tests, a doctor may have to be able to answer questions about the accuracy or meaning of a test finding.
-A healthcare professional may need to refer their patient to someone in the realm of genetics and family relationship for follow up testing.
+A healthcare professional may need to refer their patient to someone in genetics and family relationships for follow-up testing.

 Medical Questions